zverok/zverok.github.io/_posts/2023-10-18-syntax-sugar2-pattern-matching.md

 * Taking it further;
 * Conclusions.

-_UPD: Here is the [next](http://zverok.space/blog/2023-10-27-syntax-sugar2-pattern-matching-cont.html), but sadly, not the last part!
-Stay tuned._
+_UPD: Here are the **[next](http://zverok.space/blog/2023-10-27-syntax-sugar2-pattern-matching-cont.html)** part and the **[third and the final](https://zverok.space/blog/2023-11-03-syntax-sugar2-pattern-matching-fin.html)** one.
+The final about the pattern matching, that is, but not the last in the whole series._

 You can subscribe to my [Substack](https://zverok.substack.com/) to not miss the next part, or follow me on [Twitter](https://twitter.com/zverok).